fb

 Story Embers

-Story Embers is run by a group of Christian writers and editors who are committed to glorifying God with excellent craftsmanship.
-We accept article, poetry, and short story submissions from a number of Christian storytellers around the world.
-You can peruse our latest posts from contributing audience members below.
+Story Embers was run by a group of Christian writers and editors who were committed to glorifying God with excellent craftsmanship.
+We accepted article, poetry, and short story submissions from a number of Christian storytellers around the world.
+You can peruse posts from contributing audience members below.

 read more